-5.20 Total Return Approach Risk
+5.21 Total Return Approach to Income Distribution Risk

-As the Fund operates on the basis of a total return approach to distributions the Fund may return capital as well as dividend and interest income, when making distributions.
-As a result, the capital value of the Fund may be eroded more quickly than if the Fund did not use the total return approach.
+The Fund operates on the basis of a total return approach to distributions which means that the Fund may return capital as well as dividend and interest income.
+Taking out distributions constrains future capital growth and there is a risk of capital erosion

-5.21 Liquidity Risk
+5.22 Liquidity Risk

-The Fund may be exposed to liquidity constraints which means that securities may trade infrequently and in small volumes.
+The Fund's investments may be subject to liquidity constraints which means that securities may trade infrequently and in small volumes.
 Normally liquid securities may also be subject to periods of significantly lower liquidity in difficult market conditions.
 As a result, changes in the value of investments may be more unpredictable and in certain cases, it may be difficult to deal a security at the last market price quoted or at a value considered to be fair.
-Where a fund owns or has exposure to non-traditional or alternative asset classes, it is possible that the liquidity in these assets is more variable than for traditional stocks or bonds
+Where a fund owns non-traditional or alternative asset classes, it is possible that the liquidity in these assets is more variable than for traditional stocks or bonds.